Eryelton/Eryelton/README.md

 ### Olá meu nome é Eryelton
-- Meu gmaill é eryelton.cordeiro@escola.pr.gov.br
+- 👍Meu gmaill é eryelton.cordeiro@escola.pr.gov.br
-- eu estou interessado em aprender a programar
+- 👀eu estou interessado em aprender a programar
+- 😁estou iniciando a programar

 <!---
 Eryelton/Eryelton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.